pltnk/selective_copy/README.md

 ## Usage

 <pre>
-slcp ext [ext ...] [-s SRC] [-d DST] [-sc | -dc] [-p] [-i] [-m] [-l] [-h]
+slcp ext [ext ...] [-s SRC] [-d DST] [-sc | -dc] [-p] [-i] [-m] [-e FILE [FILE ...]] [-l] [-h]

 Positional arguments:
 ext                         One or more extensions of the files to copy.
                             Enter extensions without a dot and separate by spaces.

 Optional arguments:
 -s SRC, --source SRC        Source folder path.
 -d DST, --dest DST          Destination folder path.
 -sc, --srccwd               Use current working directory as a source folder.
 -dc, --dstcwd               Use current working directory as a destination folder.
 -p, --preserve              Preserve source folder structure.
 -i, --invert                Process only files without given extensions.
 -m, --move                  Move files instead of copying, be careful with this option.
+-e FILE [FILE ...],         Exclude one or more files from processing.
+--exclude FILE [FILE ...]
+Enter filenames with extensions and separate by spaces.
 -l, --log                   Create and save log to the destination folder.
 -h, --help                  Show this help message and exit.
 </pre>

 ## License